aws-samples/aws-draco/README.md

-## License
-This code is licensed under the MIT-0 License.
-See the LICENSE file.

-# Copyright

-Amazon.com, Inc. or its affiliates.
-All Rights Reserved.
-SPDX-License-Identifier: Apache-2.0

-Author: Nick Townsend (nicktown@amazon.com)

-# Notes
+# Introduction

 The DR Account Copying system (DRACO) is a skeleton application built to address a common need - that of moving copies of database snapshots to a separate DR account.
 Although this problem has been addressed before (see [this AWSLabs Project](https://github.com/awslabs/rds-snapshot-tool)) there are benefits to implementing an event-based and fully serverless solution:

 * You can add other types of snapshots to be backed up by listening for the appropriate events.
 * You can easily parallelize these long running tasks in a way that is difficult with